sanger-tol/treeval/paper/paper.md

 ## Installation and Execution
 The TreeVal pipeline contains three entry points specific to certain uses.
 The first does not require any explicit command and will run all subworkflows contained in the pipeline.
 We will refer to this as FULL, there is also RAPID and RAPID_TOL.
-The RAPID entry points execute a subset of the total subworkflows, focusing on generating files for visualisation in HiGlass (CITE) and PretextView (CITE).
+The RAPID entry points execute a subset of the total subworkflows, focusing on generating files for visualisation in HiGlass [@Kerpedjiev_2018] and PretextView [@Harry_2022], whilst FULL also includes files for [@Diesh_2023].
 The difference between RAPID and RAPID_TOL is the pressense of a kmer plot generation subworkflow in the latter.

 The pipeline can only be executed with docker or singulaity via the following command:
 ```